overte-org/Blender-Metaverse-Addon/README.md

     - `Match Reference Rolls` - Uses rolls from the detected reference skeleton.

-### High Fidelity Tools
+### Vircadia Tools

-Generic Toolset allowing one to create content for High Fidelity forks, from
+Generic Toolset allowing one to create content for Vircadia forks, from

 - A new Panel on the `3D View`'s right tool set is added, labled `MVT: High Fidelity`
 - Armature Tools
-    - `Add Hifi Armature` - Adds an Armature which is compatible with High Fidelity forks, has all the naming conventions in place
+    - `Add Hifi Armature` - Adds an Armature which is compatible with Vircadia, has all the naming conventions in place
     - `Set Bone Physical` - (Armature Edit mode only) Adds a prefix to selected bones for Scripts in High fidelity for physical simulation
     - `Remove Bone Physical` - (Armature Edit mode only) Removes prefix from selected bones for Scripts in High fidelity for physical simulation
 - Avatar Converters
     - `Custom Avatar` - Attempts to bind of the model to a HF specific Bone naming and rotations.
-    - `MMD Avatar` - Translates and fixes MMD models and their materials for them to work in High Fidelity.
+    - `MMD Avatar` - Translates and fixes MMD models and their materials for them to work in Vircadia.
 [Full MMD Avatar import tutorial here](https://www.youtube.com/watch?v=tJX8VUPZLKQ)

-#### Hifi Export Tools:
+#### Vircadia Export Tools:

-- `File > Export > Hifi FBX`: Custom FBX that binds to the `Principled BDSF` into a format HiFi understands
+- `File > Export > Hifi FBX`: Custom FBX that binds to the `Principled BDSF` into a format Vircadia understands
 - `File > Export > Hifi Avatar FST`: Exports Avatar, applies necessary steps for avatar to work in High Fifelity.
    - Supports Embedded textures: Exports Textures embedded to file
    - Supports Selected Only: Exports Selected only